KrzysztofEmerling/C.E.R.C.I./README.md

 - Adaptive playing styles – choose from different personality profiles, such as aggressive, positional, or defensive.

 - AI-powered evaluation – transformer-based position assessment provides a more intuitive and strategic gameplay experience.

-- Optimized computation – efficient use of Alpha-Beta Pruning.